 The Prussian inspector sent to check out this new territory was astonished at the tax and labor burden carried by the peasants, but the King/Emperor just added more.
 One right the common people did gain was to purchase the lands they had worked (often for centuries) from the Sayn-Wittgensteins.
 Feudal labor services finally came to an end.
 They were also free to emigrate, as many did throughout the 1800s.
 When asked their nationality, these emigrants would correctly say “Prussian”, at least until 1871 when a unified German state under the rule of the King of Prussia emerged after Bismarck’s wars.

 A district called Wittgenstein survived until 1974.
 Villages such as Wunderthausen had their own Bürgermeister and a limited amount of local political authority.
 What happened in 1974 was an extensive re-organization of the political structure of the entire country.
-It was then that Wittgenstein became part of a larger district, first called just Siegen and only later named Siegen-Wittgenstein.
+It was then that Wittgenstein became part of Bad Berleburg in the district, first called just Siegen and only later named Siegen-Wittgenstein.

 Return to top

 Most people in Wittgenstein were small subsistence farmers.
 Some of the scarce arable land was owned outright while other land was controlled by the Count.
 The balance of independent property vs. tenant land shifted toward the latter with the rise of princely absolutism.
 Full-time craftsmen were rare, even in the towns.
 The peasant farmer (Bauer) had little to exchange, and coinage was scarce.
 The only meaningful export was wood and later charcoal for the steel mills in Siegen or elsewhere.
 Making the latter was dirty, tedious work.
 Transporting anything out (or in) was difficult.